Working strings: trimming, searching, and formatting in Ruby

 "Hello World".swapcase # => "hELLO wORLD"

-Use include? to check if a string contains a substring:
+Use include? to check whether a string contains a substring:

 "hello world".include?("world") # => true